State Guides Rules Vary Use the Right Guide

 Browse Lien Waiver Rules by State

-Select your project’s primary state to review lien waiver expectations, statutory considerations, and common rejection reasons.
+Choose your project’s primary state to review lien waiver expectations, statutory considerations, process risks, and common rejection reasons.

 California

 California has strict statutory lien waiver language.
-Using the wrong form or wording can invalidate a waiver.
+Using the wrong form or wording can invalidate or derail a waiver quickly.

 View California guide